yeslogic/prince-docs/docs/cmd-control.md

 Advanced Command-Line Options
 -----------------------------

-Prince can also be called from the command-line with two special options, useful for understanding the calls Prince can be controlled with, and the output it produces, in order to write your own wrapper: the and the .
+Prince can also be called from the command-line with two special options, useful for understanding the calls Prince can be controlled with, and the output it produces, in order to write your own wrapper: the [Prince Control Protocol](doc-latest/cmd-control.html#cmd-control) and the [Structured Log](doc-latest/cmd-control.html#structured-log).

 ### Prince Control Protocol